QCaudron/iterated-inference-pipeline/README.md

 plom-sfi
 ========

-**plug-and-play** inference methods in plain C for for http://www.plom.io/.
+**Plug-and-play** inference methods in plain C for http://www.plom.io/.

 The C code contain generic part and model specific part.
 Specific part are templated using the plom python package.